classgraph/classgraph/README.md

 // Whitelisted package prefixes to scan are listed in the constructor new FastClasspathScanner("com.xyz.widget", "com.xyz.gizmo")

-    .matchSubclassesOf(DBModel.class,
+    .matchSubclassesOf(Widget.class,
-        // c is a subclass of DBModel or a descendant subclass c -> System.out.println("Subclass of DBModel: " + c.getName()))
+        // c is a subclass of Widget or a descendant subclass c -> System.out.println("Subclass of Widget: " + c.getName()))

-    .matchSubinterfacesOf(Role.class,
+    .matchSubinterfacesOf(Tweakable.class,
-        // c is an interface that extends the interface Role c -> System.out.println("Subinterface of Role: " + c.getName()))
+        // c is an interface that extends the interface Tweakable c -> System.out.println("Subinterface of Tweakable: " + c.getName()))

-    .matchClassesImplementing(Runnable.class,
+    .matchClassesImplementing(Changeable.class,
-        // c is a class that implements the interface Runnable; more precisely,
+        // c is a class that implements the interface Changeable; more precisely,
-        // c or one of its superclasses implements the interface Runnable, or
+        // c or one of its superclasses implements the interface Changeable, or
-        // implements an interface that is a descendant of Runnable c -> System.out.println("Implements Runnable: " + c.getName()))
+        // implements an interface that is a descendant of Changeable c -> System.out.println("Implements Changeable: " + c.getName()))

-    .matchClassesWithAnnotation(RestHandler.class,
+    .matchClassesWithAnnotation(BindTo.class,
-        // c is a class annotated with RestHandler c -> System.out.println("Has a RestHandler class annotation: " + c.getName()))
+        // c is a class annotated with BindTo c -> System.out.println("Has a BindTo class annotation: " + c.getName()))

-    .matchStaticFinalFieldNames("com.xyz.Config.LOG_LEVEL",
+    .matchStaticFinalFieldNames("com.xyz.widget.Widget.LOG_LEVEL",
         // The following method is called when any static final fields with
         // names matching one of the above fully-qualified names are
         // encountered, as long as those fields are initialized to constant